pombredanne/centidb/docs/index.rst

 instances.

     ``KEY_ENCODER``
-        Uses :py:func:`encode_keys` and :py:func:`decode_keys` to serialize
+        Uses :py:func:`keycoder.packs` and
-        tuples.
+        :py:func:`keycoder.unpacks` to serialize tuples.
 It is used internally to represent keys, counters, and :py:class:`Store` metadata.

     ``PICKLE_ENCODER``
         Uses :py:func:`pickle.dumps` and :py:func:`pickle.loads` with protocol